Transfer a premises licence

 The proposed new licence holder should then submit all of the above, along with the premises licence, or relevant part of it, through our Online Application Portal.

 Alternatively, you can email the completed application and consent form to email@example.com and copy this email to Licensing@thamesvalley.pnn.police.uk and Alcohol@homeoffice.gsi.gov.uk.
 We will then contact you by telephone to collect payment.
 Please note that the application is not complete until payment has been taken.

 For online/email applications, the premises licence can be returned by post (please ensure the premises keeps a copy of the licence at the site).

-If you do not have access to email, you can post your application with the fee to Licensing Team, Vale of White Horse District Council, 135 Eastern Avenue, Milton Park, Milton, OX14 4SB.
+If you do not have access to email, you can post your application with the fee to Licensing Team, Vale of White Horse District Council at the below address.
 You must also send a copy of the application form and consent form to Licensing Officer, Thames Valley Police, Headquarters (South), Kidlington, OX5 2NX, and the same to Alcohol Licensing Team, Lunar House, 40 Wellesley Road, Croydon, CR9 2BY.
 Cheques should be made payable to Vale of White Horse District Council.

 Once they have received the application, Thames Valley Police and Home Office (Immigration Enforcement) have 14 days in which they can submit an objection to the transfer.

 If we don’t receive an objection, we aim to issue the licence within ten working days of the closing date.